yaobinwen/robin_on_rails/linux/network/unix-and-linux-admin-handbook-4th.md

 > TCP and UDP extend IP addresses with a con- cept known as a port, a 16-bit number that supplements an IP address to specify a particular communication channel.

 - You can find a full list of assigned ports at [Service Name and Transport Protocol Port Number Registry](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).

+### 14.4 IP ADDRESSES: THE GORY DETAILS

+---

+> ... you can now reassign part of the host portion to the network portion ...The 1s must be leftmost and contiguous.
+At least eight bits must be allocated to the network part and at least two bits to the host part.
+Ergo, there are really only **22 possible** values for an IPv4 netmask.

+- There are only **22** possible values for an IPv4 netmask because of the following reasons:
+  - Firstly, an IPv4 address has 32 bits in total: xxxxxxxx.xxxxxxxx.xxxxxxxx.xxxxxxxx
+  - Secondly, 8 bits are reserved for the network part, leaving 24 bits for the host part.
+Note that the "network" in "network part" does not refer to the concept of "subnet": (nnnnnnnn)(network part).xxxxxxxx.xxxxxxxx.xxxxxxxx
+  - Thirdly, 2 bits must be used for the host part, leaving only 22 bits for the subnet mask: (nnnnnnnn)(network part).xxxxxxxx.xxxxxxxx.xxxxxx(hh)(host part)
+  - Finally, the 1st must be leftmost and contiguous, so the 22 possible subnet mask values are:
+    - 1). (nnnnnnnn)(network part).10000000.00000000.000000(hh)(host part)
+    - 2). (nnnnnnnn)(network part).11000000.00000000.000000(hh)(host part)
+    - 3). (nnnnnnnn)(network part).11100000.00000000.000000(hh)(host part)
+    - ...
+    - 20). (nnnnnnnn)(network part).11111111.11111111.111100(hh)(host part)
+    - 21). (nnnnnnnn)(network part).11111111.11111111.111110(hh)(host part)
+    - 22). (nnnnnnnn)(network part).11111111.11111111.111111(hh)(host part)

+---

+> For example, the network address 128.138.243.0/26 refers to the first of four networks whose first bytes are 128.138.243.
+The other three net- works have 64, 128, and 192 as their fourth bytes.

+- There are "four" networks because of the following reasons:
+  - The prefix "/26" indicates that 26 bits are used as the subnet mask.
+In other words, 2 leftmost bits from the last octet are used as the "network" part of the IP addresses.
+  - If we keep the first three bytes the same as "128.138.243", then there are only 4 possible values for those 2 bits borrowed from the last octet: 00(0), 01(1), 10(2), and 11(3).
+  - Because these 2 bits are the lelftmost ones, putting them back to the octet makes it, respectively, the following values ("h" indicates a host bit):
+    - 00hhhhhh(0), which is the one shown in "128.138.243.0/26".
+    - 01hhhhhh(64)
+    - 10hhhhhh(128)
+    - 11hhhhhh(192)